2017 MATE Workshops

 WHO SHOULD APPLY: Educators who have experience building simple switch box ROV controllers or faculty who have a background teaching robotics, electronics, physics, or a related discipline.
 All faculty attending should have concrete plans to implement these activities in the following academic year.
 If you are new to ROV building, we recommend that you attend one of our regional short workshops (3 hours to 2 days); if you don't see one near you, please complete the contact form and ask for information on a workshop near you.

-COST: The MATE Center’s grant from the National Science Foundation provides 6 nights lodging (double occupancy) and most of the meals (~$1,200 value) plus excellent instruction.
+COST: The MATE Center’s grant from the National Science Foundation provides 6 nights lodging (double occupancy) and half of the meals (~$1,200 value) plus excellent instruction.
 Transportation is the responsibility of the participant (stipends are available for participants who have more than $400 of transportation expenses and work with underserved audiences).
 It is expected that participants will implement these activities into their courses, clubs, or afterschool activities in the following year.
 To ensure participant success, there is a $700 materials fee.
 For this fee, participants return to their school or organization with a TriggerFish ROV Kit and an underwater video system.